mastrojs/mastrojs.github.io/data/index.md

 </div>
 <div>

-Something not working as expected or confusing?
+Something not working as expected?
 We consider that a bug.

 <a class="button -secondary" data-goatcounter-click="home.github.issues" href="https://github.com/mastrojs/mastro/issues/">Open a GitHub issue</a>
 </div>